dipendra-mule/conducky/website/docs/user-guide/incident-reporting.md

 You can add comments to your reports to:
 - Provide additional information
 - Answer questions from responders
-- Share new evidence or updates
+- Share new related files or updates
 - Ask about the status or timeline

 <!-- Screenshot Placeholder -->